 The Oslo Art museum also houses a few Edward Munch’s including the legendary “The Scream” which looks even more amazing in real life and cannot be missed – the best thing in Oslo to do.

 Oslo is well connected to the rest of Europe and Norway and you will probably pass through the capital.
-However, Oslo itself is probably not quite the romantic vision Norway you are searching for so I do not advise lingering too long.
+Luckily there are plenty of amazing Airbnbs in Oslo.
+However, the city itself is probably not quite the romantic vision Norway you are searching for so I do not advise lingering too long.
 Instead, head for the Fjords, the woods or the Northern territories as soon as you can.

 Svalbard is a Norwegian territory located some 2000 North of the mainland and is actually inside the arctic circle.
 It was once a mining colony and now exists as a research facility and a hub for adventure tourism.
 To reach Svalbard you will need to take a flight from Tromso/Oslo or Northern Finland.

 Svalbard is dramatic.
 It is pretty much the end of human civilization.
 It is the final, icy frontier before the great apocalyptic winter wasteland.
 Think of it as a combination between Game of Thrones’ “The Wall” and some futuristic colony on an ice planet.
 The international, transient population only numbers 2000 meaning there are more polar bears here than people.

 Note that in mid-summer, it stays light 24 hours and in the depths of winter it is 24 hours pure darkness.
 Waking up at 9 am in darkness is unsettling but is one of the most unique travel experiences of my life.
 For obvious reasons, Svalbard is most popular during shoulder seasons (March/Apr & Oct/Nov).